random1911/bananaStateReact/README.md

 ##TODO:

+* tile: if this is a small property, get caption description and other info from associated property.
+Also make a component what can represent this information inside the tile.
 * manual acton button (for buy something for example)
 * getter for check is manual action is available
 * Costa De Banana flag to get favicon, app icons and some style (colors)